 As the money laundering and predicate offenses that are needed to fund money laundering are very difficult to define, and due to the increasing digitization and the expansion of the circle of obligated persons, the EU is tightening the compliance requirements of companies with each new directive.
 To date, four EU Money Laundering Directives have been implemented in all Member States (for a more detailed list, see below).

-With the new 5th and 6th EU Money Laundering Directives, which must be transposed into national law in January 2020 and December 2020, the European Union is expanding the compulsory program of a company's compliance system.
+With the new 5th and 6th EU Money Laundering Directives, which must be transposed into national law in January 2020 and December 2020, the European Union is expanding the compulsory program of a company's anti-money laundering compliance system.
 The companies concerned are, therefore, obliged to conduct appropriate risk controlling and risk management.
-In the context of money laundering compliance, business operations must be organized in a manner that avoids violations of applicable law.
+In the context of an anti-money laundering compliance program, business operations must be organized in a manner that avoids violations of applicable anti-money laundering policy.

 The following figure presents the timeline of the development of the EU Anti-Money Laundering (AML) Guidelines, which provides an overview of the overall progress of the fight against money laundering.